Zmajevac Viewpoint

 Walk through the famous underground tunnel that connected Sarajevo with the outside world and kept the city alive during the siege.

-Learn about the daily dangers civilians faced and pay respects to the 1,601 children killed during the siege of Sarajevo.
+Learn about the daily dangers and struggles civilians faced and pay respects to the 1,601 children killed during the siege of Sarajevo.

 Discover how Sarajevo rebuilt itself after the war and hear honest local stories about survival, recovery, and life today.